czipperz/b/README.md

     $ b --path bookmark-name
     $ b -p bookmark-name

-Jump to a bookmark (the dot makes it run the cd in the current terminal)
+Jump to a bookmark (the dot makes it run the script in the current terminal)

     $ . b bookmark-name